Randomized LU Decomposition: Preliminaries

 \subsection{The SRFT matrix}

-The Subsampled Random Fourier Transform (SRFT), which was presented in \cite{AC,WLRT}, is a random matrix $R$ with the structure $R = DFS$ where $D$ is an $n \times n$ diagonal matrix whose entries are i.i.d. random variables drawn from a uniform distribution on the unit circle in $\mathbb{C}$, $F$ is an $n\times n$ discrete Fourier transform such that $F_{jk}= \frac{1}{\sqrt{n}}e^{-2\pi i (j-1)(k-1)/n}$ and $S$ is an $n\times l$ matrix whose entries are all zeros except for a single randomly placed 1 in each column.
+The Subsampled Random Fourier Transform (SRFT), which is described in \cite{AC,WLRT}, is a random matrix $R$ with the structure $R = DFS$ where $D$ is an $n \times n$ diagonal matrix whose entries are i.i.d. random variables drawn from a uniform distribution on the unit circle in $\mathbb{C}$, $F$ is an $n\times n$ discrete Fourier transform such that $F_{jk}= \frac{1}{\sqrt{n}}e^{-2\pi i (j-1)(k-1)/n}$ and $S$ is an $n\times l$ matrix whose entries are all zeros except for a single randomly placed 1 in each column.

 \begin{lemma}[\cite{WLRT}] For any $m \times n$ matrix $A$, let $R$ be the $n \times l$ SRFT matrix.
 Then, $Y=AR$ can be computed in $\mathcal{O}(mn\log l)$ floating point operations. \end{lemma}